shaxeb/personal-site/README.md

 - Email subscription form on homepage
 - Toast notifications for user feedback
 - API endpoint for handling subscriptions
-- PostHog event tracking for analytics
+- PostHog event tracking for analytics (may not work on Netlify due to ad blockers)

 ### Performance & SEO